trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Default value:** ``16MB``

     Maximum size of partial aggregation results for distributed aggregations.
-Increasing this value can result in less network transfer and lower CPU utilization by allowing more groups to be kept locally before being flushed, at the cost of additional memory usage.
+Increasing this value can result in less network transfer and lower CPU utilization, by allowing more groups to be kept locally before being flushed, at the cost of additional memory usage.

 ``task.max-worker-threads``